iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 ***STING***

-1. Allow for faster syncing by
+- Allow for faster syncing by
-    a.
-Separating between requests and transaction data.
+  - Separating between requests and transaction data.
-    b.
-Allowing to request specific milestones by index.
+  - Allowing to request specific milestones by index.
-    c.
-Sharing between nodes information on the milestones in their databases via heartbeats.
+  - Sharing between nodes information on the milestones in their databases via heartbeats.

-2. Eliminates fragmentation of request messages.
+- Eliminates fragmentation of request messages.
 In the legacy gossip messages exceeded TCP's MTU of 1,500 bytes, meaning all gossip transmissions were fragmented by TCP to two packets.
-Now at least the transaction requests won't be fragmented.
+Now, at least the transaction requests will not be fragmented.
 Transaction messages are still fragmented unfortunately.